 According to Title 24, the California building codes are based on a compilation of criteria such as:

-- Building standards that have been adopted by the states agencies without changing anything from the building standards based on the national model codes.
+- Building standards have been adopted by the state agencies without changing anything from the building standards based on the national model codes.

 - Building standards that have been adapted and adopted from the national model codes to meet California’s changing conditions; and

 - Building standards that are authorized and passed by the legislature of California, which also constitute amendments that are not covered by the national model codes, to address California-specific concerns.